SyncTalk/synctalk/backend/synctalk/README.md

 **Make a POST Request:** Send a POST request to the following endpoint: ``` POST http://localhost:8000/upload/ ```
 **Provide Form Data:**  In the request body, include form data with the following fields:
 	-  `text`: The text data you want to upload.
 	-  `audio`: The audio data you want to upload.
+	-  `translation` : The English translation of the text
+	-  `lang`: the language of the original text. supported languages: en,zh,fr

 **Response:** Upon successful upload, you will receive a response with status code 200 and a JSON object containing timestamps and corresponding sentences.
 The response format will look like this:
 ```
 {
 	{
 	"start":  "00:00:05",
 	"end":  "00:00:30"
+	"text":  "这是第一句话"
-	"text":  "This is the first sentence."
+	"translation": "This is the first sentence.”
 	},
 	{
 	"start":  "00:00:31",
 	"end": "00:00:50"
+	"text":  "这是第二句话"
-	"text":  "This is the second sentence."
+	"translation": "This is the second sentence.”
 	}
 }
 ```